hdShang/arxiv-daily/docs/cs-LG/2025-09-18/papers/250915481v1-solar-forecasting-with-causality-a-graph-transformer-approach-to-spa.md

 ---
 layout: default
-title: Solar Forecasting with Causality: A Graph-Transformer Approach to Spatiotemporal Dependencies
+title: "Solar Forecasting with Causality: A Graph-Transformer Approach to Spatiotemporal Dependencies"
 ---

 # Solar Forecasting with Causality: A Graph-Transformer Approach to Spatiotemporal Dependencies